 A resource for testing prep, college planning, basic skills, Microsoft online tutorials and resume building.

 Linkedin Learning is a collection of online courses and video tutorials to help you learn business, technical and creative skills.

 Genealogical information, including census data, vital records, directories, and photos.
-Ancestry and OCPL have made this resource accessible from home for library patrons for the remainder of the 2020 Coronavirus shutdown.
+Ancestry and OCPL have made this resource accessible from home for library patrons until the end of June 2020.

 Heritage Quest Online